 CCOs must also not perform an activity that requires registration unless they have the education, training and experience that a reasonable person would consider necessary to perform the activity competently.
-CCOs must have a good understanding of the regulatory requirements applicable to the firm and individuals acting on its behalf.
-CCOs must also have the knowledge and ability to design and implement an effective compliance system.

 Responsibility of the firm

 The responsibility of registered firms to oversee the compliance of registered individuals acting on their behalf extends to ensuring that they are proficient at all times.
 A registered firm must not permit an individual they sponsor to perform an activity if the proficiency requirements are not met.